-This Agreement may be terminated by Contractor, the Chief of the Health System, or his/her designee at any time without a requirement of good cause upon thirty (30) days' written notice to the other party.
+This Agreement may be terminated by Contractor or by the Chief of the Health System or his/her designee at any time without a requirement of good cause upon thirty (30) days' advance written notice to the other party.

-In the event of termination, all finished or unfinished documents, data, studies, maps, photographs, reports, and materials (hereafter referred to as materials) prepared by Contractor under this Agreement shall become the property of County and shall be promptly delivered to County.
-Upon termination, Contractor may make and retain a copy of such materials.
 Subject to availability of funding, Contractor shall be entitled to receive payment for work/services provided prior to termination of the Agreement.
-Such payment shall be that portion of the full payment which is determined by comparing the work/services completed to the work/services required by the Agreement.
+Such payment shall be that prorated portion of the full payment determined by comparing the work/services actually completed to the work/services required by the Agreement.